frederic-perez/AmE-dictionary/data/idioms.md

 __anti-vax__ Opposed to the administering of vaccines, especially to children.
 “Vax” is short for “vaccine.”
 __antifreeze__ __1__ Alcohol, esp. cheap and as drunk by tramps and alcoholics. __2__ Heroin.
 __any way you slice it__
+__anybody’s/anyone’s guess__
 __anyone’s guess__ Something that no one knows for sure.
 __anything but__ :two: By no means, not at all. _It is anything but sweet._
 __anything goes__ :three::hammer:
-__anytime soon__ :dart::five: In the near future.
+__anytime soon__ :dart::six: In the near future.
 Often used in negative constructions to convey that it will take a long time for something to happen. _Will this train be leaving anytime soon?
 We’ve been sitting on the tracks for 20 minutes now._
 __apeshit__
 __apple of (one’s) eye__ :two::hammer:
 __apples and oranges__